 River and Pebble want something special to put in their tree house.
 Follow them on their hunt and enjoy the detailed, dreamlike paintings that bring this journey to life.
 The questions at the end of the book are perfect for sparking conversation.

 The Dancing Tree

 Sprig has one night to choose her forever spot in the Fairy Forest.
 There she'll grow big, strong and magical.
 Where will her forever spot be?
 This wonderful series features full‑colour illustrations and short chapters that show young readers the importance of perseverance, courage and the value of being a good friend.

-Over 2500 bedtime stories at your fingertips: Unlock FREE access to Reading Eggs today!
+Over 3000 bedtime stories for children at your fingertips: Unlock FREE access to Reading Eggs today!

 Try Reading Eggs for free

 We offer all new parents a free trial to see how Reading Eggs works for their child.
 It only takes a few minutes to get started, and your child can begin to develop an early love for reading from the comfort of your own home.